Michael O. Rabin: Career

 In 1969, Rabin introduced infinite-tree automata and proved that the monadic second-order theory of n successors (S2S when n = 2) is decidable.
 A key component of the proof implicitly showed determinacy of parity games, which lie in the third level of the Borel hierarchy.

 In 1975, Rabin finished his tenure as Rector of the Hebrew University of Jerusalem and went to the Massachusetts Institute of Technology in the USA as a visiting professor.
 While there, Rabin invented the Miller–Rabin primality test, a randomized algorithm that can determine very quickly (but with a tiny probability of error) whether a number is prime.
 Rabin's method was based on previous work of Gary Miller that solved the problem deterministically with the assumption that the generalized Riemann hypothesis is true, but Rabin's version of the test made no such assumption.
 Fast primality testing is key in the successful implementation of most public-key cryptography, and in 2003 Miller, Rabin, Robert M. Solovay, and Volker Strassen were given the Paris Kanellakis Award for their work on primality testing.

-In 1976 he was invited by Joseph Traub to meet at Carnegie Mellon University and presented the primality test, which Traub called "revolutionary".
+In 1976 Rabin was invited by Joseph Traub to meet at Carnegie Mellon University and presented the primality test, which Traub called "revolutionary".

 In 1978, Rabin invented the Rabin signature algorithm, the first asymmetric cryptosystem whose security was proved equivalent to the intractability of integer factorization.

 In 1981, Rabin reinvented a weak variant of the technique of oblivious transfer invented by Wiesner under the name of multiplexing, allowing a sender to transmit a message to a receiver where the receiver has some probability between 0 and 1 of learning the message, with the sender being unaware whether the receiver was able to do so.

 In 1987, Rabin, together with Richard Karp, created one of the most well-known efficient string search algorithms, the Rabin–Karp string search algorithm, known for its rolling hash.

-Rabin's more recent research has concentrated on computer security.
-He is currently the Thomas J. Watson Sr. Professor of Computer Science, Emeritus at Harvard University and Professor of Computer Science (Emeritus) at Hebrew University.
+Rabin's subsequent research concentrated on computer security.
 During the spring semester of 2007, he was a visiting professor at Columbia University teaching Introduction to Cryptography.
+He retired from full-time academic life as the Thomas J. Watson Sr. Professor of Computer Science, Emeritus at Harvard University and Professor of Computer Science (Emeritus) at Hebrew University.

+Personal life and death

+Rabin died on April 14, 2026, at the age of 94.

+His daughter, Tal Rabin, is also a distinguished computer scientist.